How many hours a day do you allow a dog to be left?

 If the ex-breeding dog you are interested in can be an only dog it will say so in its write up.
 This means they are already fairly well-adjusted but their new owner(s) must understand work and commitment will be needed to help these dogs adapt to their new lives.
 These dogs can take time to settle as they have never been on their own.
 So, for example, to adopt an ex-breeder and expect to go to bed and leave it downstairs to sleep on its own could be very stressful as it’s highly likely this would be the first time in its life that there has not been another heartbeat in the room - it’s likely to cry/howl.
 As an only dog house training and lead walking may take longer to learn but if you have the time, patience and commitment the rewards are tenfold.

 We have a pond.
 Will you allow us to adopt and dog/puppy?

-Yes providing your pond is either a safe depth for the dog/puppy you are applying for or has a secure covering.
-We are happy to let you adopt.
-If you need to cover your pond CLICK HERE to see the kind of netting we consider suitable.
+Yes providing your pond is either a safe depth for the dog/puppy you are applying for or has a secure covering, we are happy to let you adopt.

 How long does the process of adopting a dog from MTAR take?